All Episodes

 I think his problem was that he exhaled.

-And, um, you know, as far as I'm concerned, The big drug companies and the medical people in this country know what the truth is, and they know that there are many alternative methods out there for treating people and controlling pain, but if we cut into that profit, that would eliminate their jobs.
+And, you know, as far as I'm concerned, the big drug companies and the medical people in this country know what the truth is, and they know that there are many alternative methods out there for treating people and controlling pain.

-Well, alright, thank you.
+Well, all right, thank you.

 I have two comments on that.

-Everybody says that, and I'm sure there are methods of treatment for various illnesses that are not FDA approved.
+Everybody says that, and I'm sure there are methods of treatment for various illnesses that are not FDA-approved.

 If I had a fatal illness, a fatal diagnosis, perhaps like Terrence McKenna, my friend Terrence, I would do exactly what Terrence is doing.